florisdf/jpdr/README.md

 # Joint Training of Product Detection and Recognition using Task-Specific Datasets

-This is the codebase used for our BMVC submission (paper ID 582).
+This is the codebase used for our VISAPP 2023 submission (paper 189).

 ## Installing the project requirements